gtm-templates-knowit-experience/gtm-ecom-impressions-items-chunk-size-tag/README.md

-# Ecommerce Impressions/Items Chunk Size
+# Ecommerce Impressions/Items Chunk Size - GTM Tag (Web)
 If the Google Analytics payload size is larger than **8192 bytes**, the **hit will not be sent to Google Analytics**.
 This usually occours with **GA Enhanced Ecommerce Impressions**, or **GA4 Items** sent with the **view_item_list Event**.

 This **GTM Tag Template (Web)** overcomes this problem by breaking GA4 Ecommerce Items or GA EEC Impressions payload into smaller chunks.